 Every year I welcome my new kindergarteners and first graders with an engaging activity that would be used throughout the first week of school…their name tag necklaces.

 These necklaces help me learn my new students names and faces during the first week and also help the staff they meet to get to know them as well!

 Every table had one or two bins of beads to share as they created designs on their own necklace.
 Be sure to purchase beads that are appropriate for your learners.
 These large beads are a safer option for younger children.

-By having the welcoming activity focus on their name my learners felt excited and comfortable in their new surrounding because they instantly knew that they belonged.
-They didn’t have a coloring sheet like every other learner in the room, they have their very own necklace with their own name on it…warm fuzzies all around.
+By having the welcoming activity focus on their name, my learners felt excited and comfortable in their new surroundings.
+They instantly knew that they belonged.
+Unlike coloring pages, every learner in the room didn’t have an identical project they were working on.
+They had their very own unique necklace with their own name on it…warm fuzzies all around.

 On the first day of school using name tag necklaces can help your learners feel welcome and comfortable while providing a sense of community in the classroom.
 All you need is a name tag for each child, string, beads and bins for this easy and engaged welcoming activity!